 Some of my students create portraits that look professional on their very first attempt.
 Others create portraits that are much improved from what they previously did, but they will need to keep practicing to get better.
 (We all need to keep working to get better, myself included! 🙂 )

-You can do this!
-I’ll show you how and you won’t be alone.
+So you can do this!
+And then I’ll show you how, and you won’t be alone.

-Here’s what my student Rod Martin (part of the Realistic Acrylic All-Access Membership) created.
-Below is his very first acrylic portrait (on the left) and a more recent one on the right.
-I write this, he’s only been with me for a year!
+Then here’s what my student Rod Martin (part of the Realistic Acrylic All-Access Membership) created.
+So below is his very first acrylic portrait (on the left) and a more recent one on the right.
+And when I write this, he’s only been with me for a year!

 So, take the 2021 Spring Portrait Painting Challenge!